amirahnasihah/backend-development/03-introduction-to-express/README.md

 Multiple-choice options (select one):

-✅️A. Core business logic
+A. Core business logic

 B. Formulation of a response

 C. Interactions with 3rd party APIs and DBs

-D. None of these
+D. None of these✅️

 **EXPLAINATION**